Booger-sudo/Kraken-Bot-Lite/README_public.md

 ## License

-KrakenBot Lite is open-source under the MIT License, for personal and educational use.
+Kraken Bot Lite is open-source under the MIT License, for personal and educational use.
 **Commercial use or resale prohibited without permission.**

 ---